 pijama de hombre a rayas clásico en tela

-Having and enjoying a healthy life is the desire of the majority of people who inhabit this beautiful planet called Earth, regardless of religion, political ideology or nationality; The regular practice of physical activity and activities that avoid and eliminate a sedentary lifestyle are a winning formula in most cases.
+Having and enjoying a healthy life is the desire of most people who inhabit this beautiful planet called Earth, regardless of religion, political ideology, or nationality; the regular practice of physical activity and activities that prevent and distance oneself from a sedentary lifestyle are a winning formula in most cases.

-Self-care, adequate rest, a balanced diet and physical activity are undoubtedly a set of effective factors to maintain and balance the correct functioning of that wonderful and perfect machine that is the human body and everything that derives from its physical state.
-Adequate consumption of nutrients, vitamins, proteins and minerals is essential for its proper functioning.
-As well as your timely rest to allow the adequate recharge of vital and necessary energies for your correct work.
-It is there where pajamas gain superlative value, at the time of rest.
+Self-care, adequate rest, a balanced diet, and physical activity are undoubtedly a set of effective factors for maintaining and balancing the proper functioning of that wonderful and perfect machine that is the human body and everything that derives from its physical state.
+The adequate consumption of nutrients, vitamins, proteins, and minerals is crucial for its proper functioning.
+Just as timely rest is necessary to allow for the proper recharge of vital and necessary energies for its correct operation.
+It is there where pajamas take on superlative value at the moment of rest.

-There is an increasing focus on the benefits of physical activity (PA) and encouraging the global community to be more physically active.
-Physical activity is important for overall health and especially mental health.
-Lack of it is linked to a variety of serious health problems, including obesity, heart disease and some forms of cancer.
+There is an increasing focus on the benefits of physical activity (PA) and on encouraging the global community to be more physically active.
+Physical activity is important for overall health, especially mental health.
+The lack of it is associated with a variety of serious health problems, including obesity, heart disease, and some forms of cancer.

 The most common reasons given by men who do not engage in physical activity are lack of time due to work or study commitments, lack of interest, age ("I'm too old"), and ongoing injuries or illnesses.

-According to the World Health Organization (WHO), men were slightly more physically active than women in 2010 globally.
+According to the World Health Organization (WHO), men were slightly more physically active than women worldwide in 2010.

 Less than half of men aged 18 to 64 are sufficiently active today.
-This number drops to 1 in 4 for men over 65.
-Furthermore, 7 out of 10 men in Europe are overweight or obese.
+This number drops to 1 in 4 for men over 65 years old.
+Additionally, 7 out of 10 men in Europe are overweight or obese.

-There are several common reasons why some men don't exercise:
+There are several common reasons why some men do not exercise:

-• Lack of time for physical activity (men between 30 and 50 years old are usually busy with personal commitments).
-When free time is limited, it's natural to choose enjoyable activities.
-If men don't see physical activity as enjoyable, they won't do it.
+• Lack of time for physical activity (men between the ages of 30 and 50 are often busy with personal commitments).
+When free time is limited, it is natural to choose enjoyable activities.
+If men do not see physical activity as something enjoyable, they will not do it.

 • Lack of interest in physical activity.
-Some men believe in the misconception of "no pain, no gain" and think that only strenuous and uncomfortable forms of physical activity are worth it.
+Some men believe in the mistaken concept of "no pain, no gain" and think that only exhausting and uncomfortable forms of physical activity are worthwhile.
 However, physical activity does not have to be especially intense.

-• Lack of motivation about physical activity.
+• Lack of motivation regarding physical activity.
 Some men see health as a low priority.

 • Lack of physical ability.
-Health problems that make activity and movement uncomfortable, such as obesity, back pain, or persistent fatigue, are a common barrier to regular participation in physical activity.
+Health issues that make activity and movement uncomfortable, such as obesity, back pain, or persistent fatigue, are a common barrier to regular participation in physical activity.

 • Limited access to exercise facilities.
-Some men think it's all about gyms, etc. This is not the case, for example, there are activities that do not require facilities or equipment, such as walking.
+Some men think that everything revolves around gyms, etc. That's not the case; for example, there are activities that do not require facilities or equipment, such as walking.

-It is defined as any body movement produced by skeletal muscles that requires the expenditure of energy, including activities performed while:
+It is defined as any bodily movement produced by skeletal muscles that requires energy expenditure, including activities performed while:

 • It is being played